 3. Each nominee must be proposed by one nominator, who must also list three supporters.
 Nominator and supporters must be members of ANS.

-4. The nomination must include a one-page description of achievement and a three-page CV.
+4. The nomination must include a 1 page description of achievement and a 3 page CV.

 5. The prize shall be judged by a committee appointed by Council.